 GDB is an open-source debugging platform for easy and rapid fixing of errors, anomalies, and bugs in the program.
 It is one of the debugging platforms having a rating of 10 out of 10 on TrustRadius.
 It can seamlessly work with C and C++ projects.
 GDB can assist in detecting bugs, solving breakpoints, and whatnot!
-The debugging tool can also help in assessing the values of internal variables and call functions without the dependence on the program’s normal behaviour.
+The debugging tool can also help in assessing the values of internal variables and call functions without dependence on the program’s normal behavior.
 Its open-source model, robust performance, and valuable solutions make it a quality tool for debugging.

-With a managed and easy to adapt user interface, Augury provides some valuable and quality features to consider for the debugging process.
+With a managed and easy-to-adapt user interface, Augury provides some valuable and quality features to consider for the debugging process.
 It is free and open-source, which further elevates its adoption in the market.

 - Provides inside visualization.

 - Allows access to component graphs and permits developers to edit the properties.